50% Off Your First Resource PLUS Exclusive Early Launches! Join Now

 We feel it’s important to look into how Web 3.0 and blockchain technology are interlinked and the ways in which blockchain technology has roadmapped the path for the development of Web 3.0.

 It is generally believed that the emergence of cryptocurrency, particularly Bitcoin, was one of the first points for the outline of Web 3.0.
-The blockchain building block for Web 3.0 is the same technology that is used for many major cryptocurrencies and non fungible tokens (NFT’s).
+The blockchain building block for Web 3.0 is the same technology that is used for many major cryptocurrencies and non-fungible tokens (NFT’s).

 Blockchain technologies have truly been the foundation for the development of Web 3.0.
 Users who have never met and do not trust one another can reach an agreement for the sale of something and settle a transaction over the internet in the safest way possible with absolute certainty that both the product and payment will be received.